U.S. seeks coalition against Islamic State, but military partners no sure bet

 "The objective is to get a comprehensive view of how to deal with (Islamic State) both in Iraq and Syria.
 See what each country is willing to do and discuss what to do about Syria and Assad," one diplomat said.

-(Additional reporting by Arshad Mohammed and Roberta Rampton in Washington, John Irish in Paris, and Matt Siegel in; Writing by Missy Ryan; Editing by Jason Szep, Peter Henderson)
+(Additional reporting by Arshad Mohammed and Roberta Rampton in Washington, John Irish in Paris, and Matt Siegel in; Writing by Missy Ryan; Editing by Jason Szep, Peter Henderson and Jonathan Oatis)